 Acknowledgements

-- Provide information about funding sources that supported the creation of the project; include funder name and grant number(s).
+- Provide a list of funding sources that supported the creation of the software project; include funder name and grant number(s)

 - List relationships to ancillary scripts, applications, or data sets